cpcwood/rps-challenge/README.md

 - Refactor multiplayer to use standard views
 - Refactor result to return each players move
 - Cleanup tests (make sure each feature is tested)

+## License

+This application is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License